greaselovely/python/README.md

 This Python script checks SSL certificates for specified domains and displays their expiration date, days remaining until expiration, and certificate authority.
 It also generates a list of random domain names for demonstration purposes if run in demo mode.
 The script reads domain names from a file or generates random ones if needed.
 It then establishes a connection to the domain, captures certificate information, and prints relevant details.
 The script can be run with command-line arguments to control its behavior.

+## ssh_checker.py

+This Python script utilizes the Paramiko library to establish SSH connections to a list of IP addresses specified in a text file (`devices.txt`).
+It logs detailed SSH session information to a file (`ssh_session.log`), capturing key exchange algorithms, server key types, encryption methods, MAC algorithms, and server signature algorithms.
+The results are parsed and displayed in a structured format on the console, presenting each IP address along with its respective SSH configuration details.
+This script is especially useful for diagnosing SSH connectivity issues, such as mismatched key exchange algorithms or unsupported server key types, by providing clear visibility into the SSH negotiation process.

 ## macos.fart

 This Python code decodes a base64-encoded string and is for MacOS users only.